Čemerno massacre: Mass graves

 In 1999, 30 bodies were exhumed from a mass grave in Čemerno by the Republika Srpska Commission for Searching Missing Individuals.
 As some were burned, the head of the commission's operating team, Slobodan Škrba, stated that not all bodies will be found.
 Forensic analysis of the exhumed victims showed that they were violently murdered, mostly with heavy objects.
 In accordance with the wishes of the families, the remains were re-buried at the Military cemetery in Sokolac.

 In 2009, Škrba stated that 49 Serb bodies had been exhumed in the area of Čemerno altogether.

 None of the houses destroyed in the attack have been rebuilt, and Čemerno is now uninhabited.
 On 22 September 2007, representatives of the Organization of Families of the Captured and Killed from East Sarajevo unveiled a monument to the victims in Čemerno.

 War Crimes

 In December 2017, 11 former members of the Bosnian army had been charged over the massacre.
 The prosecutor’s office said that the men who were arrested are suspected of war crimes against civilians and prisoners of war, the killing and wounding of enemy combatants and violations of the laws and customs of war.
-Adding that the crime in Čemerno was one of the most worst in the entire Sarajevo region.
+Adding that the crime in Čemerno was one of the worst in the entire Sarajevo region.
 In February 2018, the 11 men were formally indicted and their trial set to begin.
 In April 2018, former Territorial Defence commander Nehru Ganic was charged with command responsibility for the massacre.